-Be more of a tile guru!Every industry has its own distinct lingo and the tile world is no different.
+Be more of a tile guru!Every industry has its distinct lingo and the tile world is no different.
 Knowing some basics will help you understand your tile options and maybe even impress your style-conscious friends.
-Here are some key tile terms organized a few different ways: characteristics, different materials, styles, and installation.
+Here are some key tile terms organized in a few different ways: characteristics, different materials, styles, and installation.

-- abrasion – the amount of wear caused by foot traffic a tile can sustain.
+- Abrasion – the amount of wear caused by foot traffic a tile can sustain.

-- absorption – the amount of moisture able to penetrate the tile, often described as vitreous or non-vitreous tile.
+- Absorption – the amount of moisture able to penetrate the tile, often described as vitreous or non-vitreous tile.

 - ASTM – American Society for Testing & Materials – producers of the ceramic tile rating system to measure abrasion, scratch resistance, absorption, chemical resistance, hardness, and durability.